shvdg-coder/crazed-conqueror/90-documentation/Testing.md

 *   `ginkgo`: This is the command to invoke the Ginkgo test runner.
+*   `-p`: This flag stands for "parallel".
+It tells Ginkgo to run tests in parallel.
 *   `-v`: This flag stands for "verbose".
 It provides more detailed output about the tests that are running.
 *   `./...`: This is a recursive path specifier.
 It tells Ginkgo to look for tests in the current directory (`.`) and all of its subdirectories (`/...`).